-We care about our students, and we’re here to help your child feel ready and confident for the 2020-21 school year.
+We care about our students, and we’re here to help your child feel ready and confident for online learning.
 Here’s how we plan to support your family as you embark on learning from home.

 Online students will be part of a learning group with an assigned online teacher.
 Every day, they will interact with their teacher and classmates in a structured learning environment.
 The opportunity to build connections can help students feel more supported and comfortable in adapting to online learning.

-This format will include live online teacher instruction as well as directed activities and assignments that students will complete independently.
-Teachers will be responsible for organizing students’ schedules and monitoring their progress.
+This format includes live online teacher instruction as well as directed activities and assignments that students complete independently.
+Teachers are responsible for organizing students’ schedules and monitoring their progress.

 Live online teacher instruction